oo12/setPlaceholders/README.md

 2. A value or a field name.
 Values are in quotes and are simply passed on without being evaluated further (though the quotes are trimmed off).
 A value might be a bit of text or the output from another snippet.
 Field names are parsed and evaluated, and represent some bit of data you'd like retrieved.
 They can have multiple selector prefixes.<br><strong>Examples</strong>: _Values_ – ```"A text message"```, ```"[[someSnippet]]"``` (MODX will evaluate someSnippet; setPlaceholders won't do anything further to the result)<br>_Fieldnames_ – ```pagetitle```, ```13.Uparent2.tv.someTV```

-3. _!! default_ (optional).
-If the fieldname wasn't found or was empty, the default will be used.
-Defaults may be values or field names.
+3. _!! fallback_ (optional).
+If the fieldname wasn't found or was empty, the fallback will be used.
+Multiple fallbacks are allowed (i.e. field !! fallback1 !! fallback2) and may be fieldnames or values.

 <strong>Fieldname selector prefixes</strong>